A proof of Generalized Connected Wedge Theorem: Introduction

-The first layer of this consistency is captured by the theorem of Gao and Wald [GW00], which states that bulk causality cannot violate boundary causality.
-Specifically, if two boundary points $p,q\in \bb$ can be connected by a causal curve through the bulk, they must also be connectable by a causal curve restricted to the boundary itself.
-In fact, under the null generic condition (excluding pure AdS), a prompt null geodesic from a boundary point must lie entirely on the boundary \footnote{A null geodesic $l$ is called prompt if for every pair of points $p, q \in l$, either $p \in \partial J^+(q)$ or $q \in \partial J^+(p)$.
+The first layer of this consistency is encoded in the theorem of Gao and Wald \cite{gao2000theorems}.
+It states that bulk causality cannot violate boundary causality.
+Specifically, assuming that $M$ satisfies the null curvature condition\footnote{This is equivalent to the null energy condition $T_{ab}k^ak^b \geq 0$ when the Einstein equation is imposed.}

+and that the conformal completion $\overline{M}$ is globally hyperbolic\footnote{The original statement in \cite{gao2000theorems} assumes that $\overline{M}$ is strongly causal and that all causal diamonds in $\overline{M}$ are compact.
+As discussed in Chapter 8 of ref. \cite{waldGR}, this set of conditions is equivalent to the definition of global hyperbolicity based on the existence of a Cauchy surface.
+We also refer to this condition as $M$ is AdS-hyperbolic.}, then any two boundary points $p,q\in \bb$ that can be connected by a causal curve through the bulk must also be connectable by a causal curve restricted entirely to the boundary $\bb$.
+A stronger result follows upon also assuming the null generic condition that every null geodesic with tangent $k^a$ encounters a point where

+This condition ensures null geodesics experience non-trivial curvature, thereby excluding pure AdS.
+In this context, any \emph{prompt} \footnote{A null geodesic $l$ is called prompt if for every pair of points $p, q \in l$, either $p \in \partial J^+[q]$ or $q \in \partial J^+[p]$.
 This term captures that no causal curve connects $p$ and $q$ more quickly than the segment of $l$ itself, making $l$ an optimal signaling path.
-For a detailed discussion, see \cite{witten2020light}.}.
+For a detailed discussion, see \cite{witten2020light}.} causal curve between two boundary points must lie entirely on the boundary $\bb$ \cite{witten2020light}.